 The Texas A&M AgriLife Extension Service's On-Site Sewage Facilities (OSSF) website provides information about onsite wastewater treatment systems (including conventional septic systems and advanced systems), operation and maintenance requirements, and upcoming programs.

 - Texas Commission of Environmental Quality's (TCEQ's) On-Site Sewage Facilities (Septic Systems): Information for Homeowners.

-- Find licensed site evaluators, inspectors, and installers of septic systems from TCEQ's database.
+- Find licensed site evaluators, installers, and maintenance providers of septic systems (OSSFs) from TCEQ's database.